sbslee/pypgx/docs/cli.rst

    Positional arguments:
      gene                  Target gene.
-     depth-of-coverage     Archive file with the semantic type CovFrame[DepthOfCoverage].
+     depth-of-coverage     Input archive file with the semantic type CovFrame[DepthOfCoverage].
-     read-depth            Archive file with the semantic type CovFrame[ReadDepth].
+     read-depth            Output archive file with the semantic type CovFrame[ReadDepth].

    Optional arguments:
      -h, --help            Show this help message and exit.
      --samples TEXT [TEXT ...]
                            Specify which samples should be included for analysis by providing a text file (.txt, .tsv, .csv, or .list) containing one sample per line.
 Alternatively, you can provide a list of samples.
      --exclude             Exclude specified samples.